-Naropa’s master’s programs in psychology and counseling fully embody our motto, “Transform Yourself, Transform the World.”
+Naropa’s master’s programs in professional counseling fully embody our motto, “Transform Yourself, Transform the World.”
 Here, you’ll learn to heal yourself as a means of helping others.

-If you feel called to become a mental health counselor, a master’s program in psychology is an essential part of that journey.
+If you feel called to become a mental health counselor, a master’s program in professional counseling is an essential part of that journey.

 Naropa’s Clinical Mental Health Counseling concentrations are uniquely designed to balance personal and professional development.
 You’ll graduate with a stronger sense of self and the confidence to use a social justice framework in supporting individuals, families, and communities in need.